-As countries around the world begin to ease their Covid-19 lockdown regulations, there’s a glimmer of hope for the travel industry, and we are also beginning to see signs of recovery for house sitting, albeit it in a much reduced way.
+As countries around the world began to ease their Covid-19 lockdown regulations, there was a glimmer of hope for the travel industry.
+In the northern hemisphere at least, the summer month cases showed signs of improvement, paving the way for the gradual increase of house sits.

-Listings are slowly starting to reappear on the international house sitting websites.
-House sits previously put on hold are being revived with more confidence that travel plans over summer and autumn might go finally ahead.
+House sit listings started to reappear on the international house sitting websites.
+House sits previously put on hold were revived with more confidence that travel plans over summer and autumn might go finally ahead.

 Before you make any decisions about travel or house sitting, it’s important that you refer to reliable and trusted sources of information and keep yourself updated about developments around the world where the virus is still impacting decisions.

 For reliable information on both the virus and travel restrictions check these websites or your government advisory websites which you will find by searching online:

 - UK Government Covid Advisories - Including Travel

 While we have seen some countries open their borders to travellers from regions where the virus is under control, it’s still our view that domestic house sits in your home country are the best and safest option, at least for the time being.
 In some locations, you may find even this isn't currently possible.